-Security is a core feature of the Google Cloud Platform, but there are still steps you should take to identify vulnerabilities and protect your App Engine app.
+Security is a core feature of the Google Cloud Platform, but there are still steps you should take to protect your App Engine app and identify vulnerabilities.

 Use the following features to ensure that your App Engine app is secure.
-To learn more about the Google Security Model and the available steps that you can take to secure your Cloud Platform projects, see Google Cloud Platform Security.
+To learn more about the Google Security Model and the available steps that you can take to secure your GCP projects, see Google Cloud Platform Security.

 Identity and access management

-You can set access control using Identity and Access Management (IAM) roles at the Cloud Platform project level.
-Assign a role to a Cloud Platform project member or service account to determine the level of access to your Cloud Platform project and its resources.
+You can set access control using Identity and Access Management (IAM) roles at the GCP project level.
+Assign a role to a GCP project member or service account to determine the level of access to your GCP project and its resources.
 For details see, Access Control.

 App Engine firewall